AlgoMaster Logo

 Transport Mechanisms

-MCP supports two transport mechanisms for communication between clients and servers.
-The choice of transport does not change the protocol messages themselves, it only changes how those messages travel between client and server.
+Every MCP message is a JSON-RPC 2.0 message.
+JSON-RPC is a lightweight format for requests, responses, and one-way notifications.
+The transport does not change the message format; it only changes how those messages travel between client and server.

 stdio: Local Communication

 This is the simplest transport.
-No network configuration, no ports to open, no authentication tokens to manage.
+There is no port to expose and no remote authentication flow to configure.
 The server starts when the host starts and stops when the host stops.
-It is ideal for local tools: file system access, local database queries, CLI utilities, anything that runs on the same machine as the host.
+It is a good fit for local tools: filesystem access, local database queries, CLI utilities, and developer-machine workflows.

 The downside is that stdio servers are tied to a single host process.
 You cannot share a stdio server across multiple users or applications.
 If the host restarts, the server restarts too, losing any in-memory state.